Jeryhardianto/jeryhardianto/README.md

 **I really enjoy learning things related to coding and technology**

 #### NOW
+- 🌱 I’m currently learning Laravel, Go-Lang, PostgresSQL

 #### BIO
-gear I use daily: PHP, Laravel, Javascript, MySQL
+- 🌱 I use daily: .PHP, .Laravel, .Javascript, .MySQL

 <!--
 **Jeryhardianto/jeryhardianto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.